 Society policy requires that a general reserve for credit losses, sufficient to cover estimated future credit losses, be maintained.
-This Society maintains a general reserve for credit losses of 0.5% of risk weighted assets (previous year - 0.5% of risk weighted loans and advances).
+This Society maintains a general reserve for credit losses of 0.5% of risk weighted assets.

 Bad Debts

 Bad debts are written off when identified.
 If a provision for impairment has been recognised in relation to a loan, write-offs for bad debts are made against the provision.
 If no provision for impairment has previously been recognised, write-offs for bad debts are recognised as expenses in the income statement.